gorkalarralde/M5Racing/README.md

   - Based on external infrared (IR) sensors (from -40º to 380º C)
   - Includes "check-by-colour" values and alerts for temperature too low or too high (> 100º C)
   - Simplified on-screen data analysis:
-    - Outside, middle and inside temps for each car tire
+    - Outside, middle and inside temps for each tire
     - At setup, includes camber tips for optimum performance
     - Left, centre and right temps for each motorcycle (bike) tire
 - ENVIRONMENTAL DATA